Sodium nitrite and sodium thiosulfate

 How is sodium nitrite and sodium thiosulfate given?

-Sodium nitrite and sodium thiosulfate are given as two separate injections.
+sodium nitrite and sodium thiosulfate is usually given as two separate injections.

 What happens if I miss a dose?

-Since sodium nitrite and sodium thiosulfate is given by a healthcare professional in an emergency setting, you are not likely to miss a dose.
+Because you will receive sodium nitrite and sodium thiosulfate in an emergency setting, you are not likely to miss a dose.